Kingxukai/linux/Documentation/networking/devlink/devlink-params.rst

 ==============

 ``devlink`` provides capability for a driver to expose device parameters for low level device functionality.
-Since devlink can operate at the device-wide level, it can be used to provide configuration that may affect multiple ports on a single device.
+Since devlink can operate at the woke device-wide level, it can be used to provide configuration that may affect multiple ports on a single device.

 This document describes a number of generic parameters that are supported across multiple drivers.
 Each driver is also free to add their own parameters.
-Each driver must document the specific parameters they support, whether generic or not.
+Each driver must document the woke specific parameters they support, whether generic or not.

 Configuration modes